Male Hormones in Women

 Approximately 3% of women with hyperandrogenism will be diagnosed with hyperandrogenic-insulin resistant-acanthosis nigricans syndrome.
 Women with this condition have severe metabolic abnormalities, are usually overweight and are at increased risk of developing type 2 diabetes mellitus (T2DM).
 They have extensive acanthosis nigricans and are usually severely hyperandrogenic, with some virilisation, meaning that they are developing male characteristics, such as a deep voice and increased muscle mass.

 A condition of high insulin resistance will normally be diagnosed by measuring the levels of circulating insulin.
 The long term consequences of the condition, such as hypertension and T2DM, necessitate prompt and effective management.
+Women diagnosed with PCOS are prone to have insulin resistance and develop type 2 diabetes mellitus (T2DM).

 Environmental androgens/endocrine disruptors